brando90/ultimate-utils/prompts/other/dating_conv_starters.md

 ```
 Don't ask her basic question, follow the technique above where you raise her interest, and have her have fun.
 To saise her interest have her associate her with things about me that we have in common, ideally values.
+Write a message so that she is curious about me -- (good) mystery is good.
 Tbis is my current question:
 ```
 > instead of: X --> insterad ask --> Y